pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 and we already have all right-hand side three terms \\(h(a),\\) \\(x^{\|a\|},\\) and \\(h(b).\\)

 Similarly, \\(x^{\|a \mathtt{++} b\|} = x^{\|a\| + \|b\|} = x^a \cdot x^b,\\)
-which we can compute in constant time as well.
+computable in constant time as well.

-This gives us an explicit representation for the hash summary of each substring, so it's easy to handle, e.g., commutative and associative operators by sorting the pairs of \\((h(\cdot), x^\{|\cdot\|})\\) that correspond to each parameter before hashing their concatenation.
+This gives us an explicit representation for the hash summary of each substring, so it's easy to handle, e.g., commutative and associative operators by sorting the pairs of \\((h(\cdot), x^\{|\cdot\|})\\) that correspond to each argument before hashing their concatenation.

-TL;DR: a small addition to classic polynomial string hashing commutes efficiently with string concatenation.
+TL;DR: a small extension of classic polynomial string hashing commutes efficiently with string concatenation.

 And the collision rate?
 We compute the same [polynomial string hash](https://arxiv.org/abs/1008.1715),